Lughi97/pAIng/README.md

    </details>

-- `OnCollisionEnter()`: in this method, each time that the paddle manages to hit the disk, it will recive a positive reward.
+- `OnCollisionEnter()`: This method returns a positive reward to the paddle agent each time it successfully hits the disk.
+This reward was implemented to let the agent know that this action yields a positive outcome, encouraging it to keep the disk inside the field.

 <details>
  <summary>Click here to show/hide the <code>OnCollisionEnter()</code> method...</summary>